jimfinnis/GeminiNPC/README.md

 choose an item from a list of personality traits.
 Note the two sublists in the `random_personality_features` list, used for mutually exclusive traits.
 The `pick` function will choose one of the sublists and then choose one of the items within that sublist.

+Note that the `template-values` here could also be in the main `config.yml` file, which would make them available to all NPCs, but this is just an example of how to use the templating system in a persona file.

 ```
 string: |
         {{include "intro"}}